 If the decedent was married, the surviving spouse should file a separate return, and use the Single (S) filing status.
-If the decedent made PA estimated payments, the surviving spouse may request Consent to Transfer, Adjust, or Correct PA Estimated Personal Income Tax Account (Form REV-459B) to reconcile the estimated payments to the separate PA tax returns.
+If the decedent made PA estimated payments, the surviving spouse may request Form REV-459B to reconcile the estimated payments to the separate PA tax returns.
 Request this form from the Department's Web site, or one of the Forms Ordering Services on page 3.

-Taxpayer Died After the End of 2007
+Taxpayer Died After the End of 2008

 If a taxpayer died after Dec.
-31, 2007, but before filing his or her 2007 PA tax return, the surviving spouse, executor, or other person responsible for the affairs of the decedent has the option to file the 2007 return as:
+31, 2008, but before filing his or her 2008 PA tax return, the surviving spouse, executor, or other person responsible for the affairs of the decedent has the option to file the 2008 return as:

 - Single, for a single taxpayer.
-The Department will mail a 2008 PA tax booklet in the name of the decedent.
-The responsible person will then have to file a 2008 PA tax return for the decedent using the Deceased (D) filing status and report any income that the decedent earned, received, or realized in 2008. - Married, Filing Jointly for a married taxpayer.
-The Department will send a 2008 tax booklet in the names of the decedent and surviving spouse.
-For 2008, the surviving spouse or other responsible person must file a separate 2008 tax return for the decedent as
+The Department will mail a 2009 PA tax booklet in the name of the decedent.
+The responsible person will then have to file a 2009 PA tax return for the decedent using the Deceased (D) filing status and report any income that the decedent earned, received, or realized in 2009. - Married, Filing Jointly for a married taxpayer.
+The Department will send a 2009 tax booklet in the names of the decedent and surviving spouse.
+For 2009, the surviving spouse or other responsible person must file a separate 2009 tax return for the decedent as Deceased, reporting any income that the decedent earned, received, or realized in 2009. - Married, Filing Separately for a married taxpayer.
+The Department will send a 2009 PA tax booklet in the name of the decedent and a separate 2009 PA tax booklet to the surviving spouse.
+On the 2009 return, the surviving spouse or other responsible person must file a signed separate return for the decedent as

-- Deceased, reporting any income that the decedent earned, received, or realized in 2008. - Married, Filing Separately for a married taxpayer.
-The Department will send a 2008 PA tax booklet in the name of the decedent and a separate 2008 PA tax booklet to the surviving spouse.
-On the 2008 return, the surviving spouse or other responsible person must file a signed separate return for the decedent as Deceased, reporting any income that the decedent earned, received, or realized in 2008. - Final, for a taxpayer that died after Dec.
-31, 2007 and had no PA taxable income (loss) in 2008.
+- Deceased, reporting any income that the decedent earned, received, or realized in 2009. - Final, for a taxpayer that died after Dec.
+31, 2008 and had no PA taxable income (loss) in 2009.